-What is the difference between Hematopietic stem cells and Mesenchymal stem cells?
+What is the difference between hematopoietic stem cells and mesenchymal stem cells?
 Hematopoietic stem cells (HSCs) and mesenchymal stem cells (MSCs) can be found in tissues all over the body.
 Bone marrow is especially rich in HSCs.
 These “adult” stem cells are thought to have important roles in repairing and regenerating damaged tissue.

 HSCs and MSCs found in cord blood, cord tissue, and placental tissue are called naïve, or early, stem cells.
 Naïve stem cells have some real advantages over adult stem cells.
 For instance, they’re less likely to cause rejection by the immune system.

-Unlike HSCs, MSCs readily differentiate into neurons as well as bone, cartilage, muscle, and fat tissue.
-MSCs aren’t currently being used in treatment, but researchers are very excited about their potential in the emerging fields of gene therapy and cellular repair.
-It’s thought MSCs may have the ability to treat disorders such as diabetes, heart disease, liver disease, stroke damage, spinal cord injury, and lung cancer.
+Unlike HSCs, MSCs readily differentiate into neurons as well as bone, cartilage, muscle, and fat tissue cells.
+MSCs aren’t currently FDA-approved for treatment, but researchers are very excited about their potential in the emerging fields of gene therapy and cellular repair.
+Extensive research is being pursued for MSC treatment of a host of conditions, including diabetes, heart disease, liver disease, stroke damage, spinal cord injury, and lung cancer.

-Umbilical cord blood and tissue is rich in naïve HSCs.
+Umbilical cord blood and tissue is rich in HSCs.
 MSCs are found in cord tissue as well, and also in placental tissue.
 Cord tissue contains MSCs that are related to the child, while placental tissue contains MSCs that are genetically unique to the mother and may possibly be used for future treatment for her or her child.
-Naïve MSCs are easily isolated and can be highly expanded in culture, expanding the range of medical options for both children and adults.
+And, Americord pioneered placental tissue banking and is one of the only cord blood banking companies that offers the service.
+Naïve MSCs are easily isolated and can be highly expanded in culture, widening the range of medical options for both children and adults.